-Aerojet Rocketdyne’s new Advanced Manufacturing Facility in Huntsville, Alabama, and our nearly completed Engineering, Manufacturing & Development facility in Camden, Arkansas, are designed to provide large solid rocket motors for GBSD and other programs more quickly and at less cost.
-We have also invested in precision post-boost propulsion technology at our Canoga Park, California, facility.
+Aerojet Rocketdyne’s new Advanced Manufacturing Facility in Huntsville, Alabama, and its Engineering, Manufacturing & Development facility in Camden, Arkansas, were designed to provide more affordable large solid rocket motors for GBSD using modern and efficient manufacturing methods.
+We have also invested in precision liquid rocket propulsion technology at our facility in Canoga Park, California.